poppy-project/poppy-docs/en/assembly-guides/poppy-humanoid/bom.md

 - 2x Speaker
 - 1x Audio amp
 - 1x Raspberry Pi 3 + its SD card

+## 3. Head BOM option B: Raspberry Pi 4 version, including screen (aka **Poppy Eve**)

+This head version has its own documentation online, please refer to [the documentation of **Poppy Eve** for the assembly and software configuration](https://github.com/poppy-project/Poppy-eve-head-design#poppy-eve-head-design).

 ## 4. Tools
 Please note that you will also need: